-Charities accounting has special treatment in law, with larger charities expected to adhere to the sector-wide statement of recommended practice or Charities Statement of Recommended Practice (SORP).
+Larger charities are expected to adhere to the sector-wide statement of recommended practice or Charities SORP.

-The mandatory SORP was first introduced in 1995, building on an earlier non-mandatory version, and has been updated several times since.
-It is owned and managed by the various charity regulators of Britain and Ireland working in partnership.
+The mandatory SORP was initially introduced in 1995, building on an earlier non-mandatory version, and has been updated several times since.

-Under the terms of the SORP, charities matching certain size and income criteria must prepare an annual report and a set of accounts, and submit an annual return to the Charity Commission by 31 January.
+Under the terms of the SORP, charities matching certain size and income criteria must prepare an annual report and an accompanying set of accounts, and submit an annual return to the Charity Commission.